Getting help

 - is making a moaning sound like they are sick

-- has blue skin colour (if you are not sure, look inside your baby’s mouth for blue tongue, lips or gums)
+- has blue skin colour (if you are not sure, look inside your baby’s mouth for a blue tongue, lips or gums)

 Call your health care provider right away if your baby: